 Who’s who at Community Connections Support Services (CCSS)?

 Your CCSS Service Coordinator for Home Share:

 This person was probably the first person who you had contact with at CCSS and was responsible for working with you during your application process to become an approved Home Share Provider with our agency.
-The CCSS Service Coordinators for Home Share are Joel Gunther in the Central Okanagan and Lindsay Peabody in the East and West Kootenays.
+The CCSS Service Coordinator for Home Share is Lindsay Peabody.

 In addition to helping applicants, like you, work through the approval process, the Service Coordinator for Home Share is the person who oversees the Home Share Program in your region.
 Your Service Coordinator for Home Share is in charge of establishing contracts for service with Home Share Providers like you, ensures that you receive payment for the services you provide and supervises the regional team that your Home Share Coordinator belongs to.